top of page

 Building common ground for a more united and vibrant American future.

 In this time of rising hate and extreme partisanship, we believe our nation’s next generation of community leaders and problem-solvers would greatly benefit from the opportunity to refine and hone their leadership skills while building relationships across the issue areas and organizations from which they come.
-To address this need, ADL and the Aspen Institute have launched the Civil Society Fellowship.
+The Civil Society Fellowship was created to address this need.
 Civil Society Fellows will engage deeply with each other, with outside experts and communities, and with various philosophies about leadership.

 The Civil Society Fellowship is modeled on the Henry Crown Fellowship, the premier leadership development program at the Aspen Institute that moves leaders from “success to significance.”
-The Civil Society Fellowship builds on the Henry Crown approach of recruiting a “mosaic” of participants that represent the breadth of our country’s diversity and commit them to intense introspection and dialog.
+The Civil Society Fellowship builds on the Henry Crown approach of recruiting a “mosaic” of participants that represent the breadth of our country’s diversity and commit them to intense introspection and dialogue.

 Our Mission